 First, a disclaimer.
 I do not endorse Suze Orman.
 Sometimes her advice is downright scary.
-But I thought this was a decent approach on helping individuals struggling with debt to sort through the mess.
+But I thought this was a decent approach to helping individuals struggling with debt to sort through the mess.

 6 Kinds of Debt According to Suze Orman

-- IRS Debt
+1. IRS Debt

-- Student Loan Debt
+2. Student Loan Debt

-- Personal Loan Debt
+3. Personal Loan Debt

-- Mortgage Debt
+4. Mortgage Debt

-- Car Loan Debt
+5. Car Loan Debt

-- Credit Card Debt
+6. Credit Card Debt

-Any of these sound familiar?
+Does any of these sound familiar?
 Probably more than you want to admit.

 The first on the list is debt owed to the IRS.
 As Suze says, owing any money to the IRS is, “Bad, bad, bad.”
 (I think she added a few more “Bads” in there).
 I couldn’t agree with her more.
 Anytime you owe money to the IRS is not a good thing.

 Student Loan Debt

 Sure, you can arrange a deferment or forbearance, but; whatever you do the interest will continue to accrue.
 Thinking about not making your student loan payments?
 It’s okay, they can just garnish your wages to get their money back.
 Ouch!

 You must be responsible to those who helped you and make it a point to pay them back.
 If you rather not take the approach of being personally loaned money, here are some tips on how to get the best personal loans.

-The past year the term “foreclosure” was too common place and a sad reality for many home owner's.
+The past year the term “foreclosure” was too commonplace and a sad reality for many homeowners.
 The last thing you want to lose is your home.
-Suze suggest to do your best and keep making those mortgage payments.
+Suze suggests to do your best and keep making those mortgage payments.